NikoWasNotAvailable/lemuel-eduspace-backend/SECURITY_WARNING_PASSWORD_EXPOSURE.md

 ## ⚠️ CRITICAL SECURITY NOTICE

+**IMPORTANT**: This implementation follows specific requirements from the educational institution.
+See `INSTITUTIONAL_PASSWORD_POLICY.md` for complete documentation of institutional requirements and developer recommendations.

-The following admin-only endpoints now return user password hashes in their responses:
+The following admin-only endpoints now return user password data in their responses:

 - `GET /api/v1/users/` - Get all users (admin only)
 - `GET /api/v1/users/{user_id}` - Get specific user (admin only)